Brand Names: Cerebyx

 What is fosphenytoin (Cerebyx)?

-Fosphenytoin is used to prevent or control seizures.
-Fosphenytoin is used only for a short time, such as 5 days, when other forms of phenytoin cannot be given.
+Fosphenytoin is an anticonvulsant that is used to prevent or control seizures.
+Fosphenytoin is used short term or when other forms of phenytoin cannot be given.

-Fosphenytoin may also be used for other purposes not listed in this medication guide.
+Fosphenytoin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fosphenytoin (Cerebyx)?